beansai/beans-tutorials/what-if/warehouse-as-terminal/README.md

 <img src="../assets/images/beans-128x128.png" align="right" />

-# What-if with Route Size Limit
+# What-if with warehouse as terminal
 ![floating-stops](assets/images/floating-stops.png)

 Sometimes we want to observe what-if we use warehouse as a route's terminal.

 And for this, we introduce attribute `use_warehouse_as_terminal`.

 ## Table of contents